Coppell Classic Swing

 -love CPs

 -aff teams: the permutation and links to the net benefit are your friend.
-I like 2ACs that consistently cover those arguments on each CP flow.
-If perm do both is a possible 2AR strategy, then explanations about how it shields the link starting in the 2AC is best if not necessary
+If perm do both is the 2AR strategy, then explanations about how it shields the link starting in the 2AC is best if not necessary (the words "shields the link" alone is not an arg!)

 -also, solvency deficits are best when they're clear and impacted out/explained